SERVIR-WA/GALUP/training/1_lu/exercises/m3_exercise2.md

 - Leave other prameters as default
 - Click **Run**.

-7. Choose _Categorized_ symbology and choose the _Greens_ color ramp to render the the Output column from _Reclassify Field_ tool.
+7. Choose _Categorized_ symbology and choose the _Bupu_ color ramp to render the the Output column from _Reclassify Field_ tool.
 8. Create a _Layout_ and then add _Legend_, _Scale bar_, and _North Arrow_.
 9. Export as a PDF file.